entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/kubernetes-install.md

 ## Prerequisites

-### **Infrastructure Requirements**
+### Infrastructure Requirements

 To install Entando directly on a Kubernetes (K8s) cluster, these are the minimum infrastructure requirements:

 - A working DNS server configured to resolve internal and external names.
-If you choose to configure K8s with a global wildcard domain name for the entire cluster, be sure it points to the Public IP address of the external Load Balancer (LB) of the worker nodes.
+If you choose to configure K8s with a global wildcard domain name for the entire cluster, be sure it points to the public IP address of the external Load Balancer (LB) of the worker nodes.
 - A default [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) is needed for the Entando operator to create the correct Persistent Volume Claims (PVC) for each pod.
 - Nginx [Ingress-Controller](https://kubernetes.github.io/ingress-nginx/deploy/) is needed to expose the Entando applications.

-### **Minimum Hardware Requirements**
+### Minimum Hardware Requirements

 The minimum hardware requirements depends on how you intend to use Entando 6.
 The more functionality you need such as a content management system (CMS), the more you will need.

-##### For Entando v6.3.2 only:
+#### For Entando install only:

 - 6 vCPU or virtual central processing unit  (6000 millicores)
 - 6GB of RAM